doubility-sky/daydayup/javascript.md

 - [JavaScript Algorithms and Data Structures](https://github.com/trekhleb/javascript-algorithms), This repository contains JavaScript based examples of many popular algorithms and data structures. [zh-CN](https://github.com/trekhleb/javascript-algorithms/blob/master/README.zh-CN.md)
 - [Data Structures and Algorithms in JavaScript](https://github.com/amejiarosario/dsa.js-data-structures-algorithms-javascript) https://books.adrianmejia.com
 - [Algorithm Visualizer](https://github.com/algorithm-visualizer/algorithm-visualizer)

+## Compiler
+- [Babel](https://babeljs.io/) is a JavaScript compiler.
+  - Babel is a toolchain that is mainly used to convert ECMAScript 2015+ code into a backwards compatible version of JavaScript in current and older browsers or environments.